jsrice7391/import-export-db/cassandra/README.md

 ```bash
 ```

-# Seeding cassandra for developer with default record
+# Seeding cassandra for developer with default data

 ## DOCKER